rsalmei/clearly/README.md

 >
 > **Clearly** has received a major revamp in version 0.9, since its very near 1.0! \o/
 >
-> All code has been revisited, which took ~170 commits, ~70 files changed and ~2700 additions! `Clearly` is now more mature, more reliable and way more polished in general, with beautiful colors and complete error handling, making this new `Clearly` way more pleasant to use!
+> All code has been revisited and several new features were implemented, which took ~170 commits, ~70 files changed and ~2700 additions! `Clearly` is now more mature, more reliable and way more polished in general, with beautiful colors and complete error handling, making this new `Clearly` way more pleasant to use!
 >
 > And there's also the unit tests, which were greatly streamlined.
 The suite has gone from ~2600 tests down to less than 700, while keeping 100% code coverage (branch-coverage)!
 The _PR_ is in https://github.com/rsalmei/clearly/pull/52 if you'd like to see it.
 >